 In the event of any Change of Control (as defined in the WH Holdings (Cayman Islands) Ltd. Executive Officer Stock Option Plan), 50% of the shares granted pursuant to the options (pro rata according to the number of shares exercisable at the relevant exercise prices specified above for each of the individual tranches) issued to Mr. Chapman under that plan will become immediately vested and exercisable.
-If, following any Change of Control, all or any portion of the options issued to Mr. Chapman under the WH Holdings (Cayman Islands) Ltd. Executive Officer Stock Option Plan remain outstanding and Mr. Chapman's employment is terminated (other than by reason of Mr. Chapman's resignation without Good Reason or termination by us for Cause (as defined in the Chapman Employment Agreement)) at any time following such Chapme of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's employment is terminated by reason of Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's to Mr. Chapman's to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's death or disability or during the 90 day period before any Change of Control, 100% of the shares granted pursua
+If, following any Change of Control, all or any portion of the options issued to Mr. Chapman under the WH Holdings (Cayman Islands) Ltd. Executive Officer Stock Option Plan remain outstanding and Mr. Chapman's employment is terminated (other than by reason of Mr. Chapman's resignation without Good Reason or termination by us for Cause (as defined in the Chapman Employment Agreement)) at any time following such Change of Control, 100% of the shares granted pursuant to the options issued to Mr. Chapman's employment is terminated by reason of Mr. Chapman's employment is terminated pursuant to the options issued to Mr. Chapman's employment is terminated by reason of Mr. Chapman's employment is terminated by reason of Mr. Chapman's employment is terminated pursuant to the options issued to Mr. Chapman's terminated by reason of Mr. Chapman's employment is terminated by reason of Mr. Chapman's employment is terminated by reason of Mr. Chapman's terminated by reason of Mr. Chapman's

 We have also entered into an executive employment agreement (the "Hannah Employment Agreement") with Carol Hannah through our subsidiaries Herbalife and Herbalife America.
 The Hannah Employment Agreement became effective as of March 10, 2003.
 The Hannah Employment Agreement is for a three year term.
 Ms. Hannah is engaged as President of Distributor Communications and Support.
 For her services, Ms. Hannah is entitled to receive an annual salary of \$712,500.
-Under the terms of the Hannah Employment Agreement, in addition to her salary, Ms. Hannah shall be entitled to participate in or receive benefits under each benefit plan or arrangement made available by us to our senior executives on terms no less favorable than those generally applicable to senior executives of Herbalife America.
+Under the terms of the Hannah Employment Agreement, in addition to her salary, Ms. Hannah shall be entitled to participate in or receive benefits under each benefit plan or arrangement made available by us to our senior executives on terms no less favorable than those generally applicable to senior executives of Herbalife and Herbalife America.